 Put Them Through a Formal Driver Training Course

 Of course you’ll take pride in teaching your child to drive — and well you should.
 However, once they’ve absorbed everything you have to teach them, enroll them in an advanced car control course.
 This will enable them to practice maneuvers such as skid recovery and spins in a controlled environment.
 They will be safer drivers once they know how it feels when a car is about to go out of control — and how to bring it back under control.
+If you are in Ohio, you can also sign them up for Ohio BMV Permit practice tests.

 Certificates from these courses earn lower insurance rates.